gh-tests/files-to-review/README.md

     name: 'ui-experts-to-review'
     regexp: '\.css$'
 ```
-and results in actions similar to the following pull request
+and results in actions similar to the following pull request:

 ![both-modes](./assets/combined.png?raw=true)